Noelle Velentzas and Asia Siddiqui are charged in connection with a plot inspired by ISIS

 Velentzas, in a headscarf, appeared in court smiling; Siddiqui showed no emotion.
 The women’s next court appearance will be May 20.

 Velentzas allegedly told an informant that she couldn’t understand why U.S. citizens were traveling overseas to wage jihad when they could simply “make history” at home by unleashing terrorist attacks, according to a federal criminal complaint unsealed last month.

-Siddiqui had repeated contact with members of al Qaeda in the Arabian Peninsula, published jihad-themed poems in magazines affiliated with the terror group and possessed propane gas tanks along with instructions on turning them into explosive devices, according to the complaint.
+Siddiqui had repeated contact with members of al Qaeda in the Arabian Peninsula, published jihad-themed poems in magazines affiliated with the terror group and possessed propane gas tanks along with instructions on turning them into explosive devices, the complaint said.

-Velentzas one day pulled a knife from her bra and showed Siddiqui what to do with it if attacked, the complaint said.
+One day, Velentzas pulled a knife from her bra and showed Siddiqui what do with it if attacked, according to the complaint.